actions/setup-node/README.md

     # Default: ''
     cache-dependency-path: ''

+    # Set this option if you dont want the action to save the cache if it couldnt be restored
+    # Default: false
+    cache-restore-only: ''

     # Optional registry to set up for auth.
 Will set the registry in a project level .npmrc and .yarnrc file,
     # and set up auth to read in from env.NODE_AUTH_TOKEN.
     # Default: ''